1. Home

 • A variety of causes, from plantar fasciitis to neuropathic issues, can trigger this pain.

-• Treatment options range from simple at-home remedies to medical interventions, and in rare cases, surgery.
+• Treatment options range from simple at-home remedies to medical interventions and, in rare cases, surgery.

 • Early intervention and commitment to treatment plans enhance recovery outcomes, ensuring seniors’ comfort and continued mobility.